wfahnestock/blackjack/README.md

 # 🎲 Blackjack React

 A real-time multiplayer blackjack game built with React, TypeScript, and Socket.io.
-Play classic blackjack with friends in private rooms with customizable game settings, chip management, and optional card counting features.
+Play classic blackjack with up to 6 friends in private rooms with customizable game settings, chip management, and optional card counting features.

 ## ✨ Features